 The curriculum will be standards based, aligned with the Common Core and NC Essential Standards and culturally rich with perspectives, discussions and work that support our mission of global education.
 RCS is intent on securing curricula that addresses the goals of global education, that are: 1.
 "State of the Planet" Awareness, 2.
-Cross-Cultural Awareness, 3.Knowledge of Global Dynamics, 4.
+Cross-Cultural Awareness, 3.
+Knowledge of Global

+Dynamics, 4.
 Awareness of Human Choices and 5.
 Perspectives Consciousness (Caryn Stedman, The College Board, New York, Oct.
 2007).
-This level of engagement will build critical thinking skills that will push a student

-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world. beyond knowing the facts of a particular subject;RCS students will ask "why" and systematically seek the answer.
+This level of engagement will build critical thinking skills that will push a student beyond knowing the facts of a particular subject; RCS students will ask "why" and systematically seek the answer.
 This is the level of inquiry required for Honors, AP and IB courses to prepare students for the college market.